Our Unique Model

 - Emphasis on sportsmanship and teamwork

 Squash’s connection to higher education and strong networks makes it a natural partner for our ultimate goal: college success.
-It instills mental toughness, helps students become fit, and in turn, lead healthier life styles.
-The network of diverse professionals that is created via the sport of squash is also an asset to our students that will impact them for life.
+It instills mental toughness, helps students become fit, and lead healthier life styles.
+The network of diverse professionals created via the sport of squash is also an asset to our students that will impact them for life.

 Students receive 3 sessions of technical squash instruction each week.
 Most of the program’s participants’ first exposure to the sport comes through Beyond Walls programming.
 Students have the opportunity to progress from first time beginner all the way to advanced intermediate player through their time in program.